Windows 10/11 Ubuntu Dual Boot Not Working [Quick Solutions]

 Most users don’t know how to enable Legacy Boot on Windows.
 Check out this guide and be a step ahead.
 If you’re having UEFI boot problems on Windows, this article should help you solve them quickly.

-We hope that one of the solutions described above helped you solve the dual booting problems, and now you are welcomed by the familiar Grub screen.
+We hope one of the solutions described above helped you solve the dual booting problems, and now you are welcomed by the familiar Grub screen.

 If you have any more questions, feel free to post them in the comments section below.